senorlloyd/MakeCode-Arcade-Cabinet/README.md

 # MakeCode Arcade Cabinet Project

+This project was born out of a desire to have an easy way for my students to code games on the Microsoft MakeCode Arcade platform.
+Afterwards, to showcase and test their games on an arcade platform, I wanted them to be able to easily transfer those games from their student Chromebooks(or any device with USB) to the arcade.
+Feel free to grab any of the cad files if you want to create your own.
+The design could probably be improved but worked well for us to build 2 arcade cabinets for use in our school.

+**Basic Parts List**
 ﻿Acer V196L - LED monitor - 19”
 24” x 24” plexiglass for monitor cover and marquee graphics USB 3.0 Male to USB 3.0 Female AUX Flush Mount cable